-The district has developed and promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
-The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
+The district has developed and promotes a comprehensive program to ensure the safety and security of its employees, students, and visitors.
+The safety and security program includes written guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
 See Emergencies on page 54 for additional information.